You can integrate your Retention.com account directly with SalesForce Marketing Cloud.

 5. Choose whether or not you want to enable the SalesForce Marketing Cloud integration now.
 Once you enable the integration, your suppression and collection sync settings will apply and begin.
 Then, click Finish.

-6. Once the integration is complete, you will see the integration date, API details, contact suppression, contact synce (the option to set/change the list it’s synced to), and Mapping JSON.
+6. Once the integration is complete, you will see the integration date, API details, contact suppression, contact synce (the option to set/change the data extension it’s synced to), and Mapping JSON.
 You can also Remove the integration from this page at the top.

 How to set up JSON Mapping